ivmarkov/esp-idf-matter/README.md

     // Just for demoing purposes:
     //
     // Run a sample loop that simulates state changes triggered by the HAL
     // Changes will be properly communicated to the Matter controllers
-    // (i.e. Google Home, Alexa) and other Matter devices thanks to subscriptions let device = pin!(async {
+    // (i.e. Google Home, Alexa) and other Matter devices thanks to subscriptions let mut device = pin!(async {
         loop {
             // Simulate user toggling the light with a physical switch every 5 seconds Timer::after(Duration::from_secs(5)).await;